Healthy Body, Healthy Mind, Healthy Finances

 The Impact of Nutrition on Your Finances

 Eating lots of oily and fatty foods will definitely take a toll on your fitness and pull down your financial standing.
 If you’re an employed woman, you probably have a difficult time cooking fresh meals every day.
-However, you should realise how unhealthy it is for your and your family when you decide to eat out at a restaurant or bring in microwavable frozen meals to heat up.
+However, you should realise how unhealthy it is for you and your family when you decide to eat out at a restaurant or bring in microwavable frozen meals to heat up.

 By eating fresh and healthy at home, you save the half of what it might cost you to eat out.
 Incidentally, studies at Oxford University’s laboratory discovered that rats who were exclusively fed fatty diets displayed decreased mental activity compared to those without fatty diets.
 These fat-fed rats exhibited characteristics of having shorter memories.
 Decreased brain activity means that you will most likely be making more unwise financial decisions.

 You must design a healthy diet for yourself.
 Following your template will get you to develop nutritious eating habits.
-Try to enjoy fresh home-cooked meals as often as possible even if the logistics prove to be difficult.
+Try to enjoy fresh home-cooked meals as often as possible even if the logistics proved to be difficult.
 Not only will you be saving money but your own good healthy future as well.
 Snack on healthy items such as fruits and nuts throughout the day whenever you get hungry.

 The Impact of Sleep on Your Finances